-Sir András Schiff was born in Budapest, Hungary, in 1953 and studied under Elisabeth Vadász, Pál Kadosa, György Kurtág and Ferenc Rados and, later in London, with George Malcolm.
+Sir András Schiff is world-renowned as a pianist, conductor, and lecturer.
+Born in Budapest, he studied at the Liszt Academy with Pál Kadosa, György Kurtág and Ferenc Rados, and in London with George Malcolm.

 Recitals and special cycles, including the major keyboard works of J.S.
-Bach, Haydn, Mozart, Beethoven, Schubert, Chopin, Schumann and Bartók form an important part of his activities.
-Since 2004 he has performed complete cycles of the 32 Beethoven Piano Sonatas in 20 cities.
+Bach, Haydn, Mozart, Beethoven, Schubert, Chopin, Schumann and Bartók, form an important part of his activities.
+Since 2004 he has performed complete cycles of Beethoven’s Piano Sonatas in 20 cities.

-Sir András has worked with most of the major international orchestras and conductors.
-In 1999 he created his own chamber orchestra, the Cappella Andrea Barca, which consists of international soloists, chamber musicians and friends.
+He has worked with most of the major international orchestras and conductors, but nowadays mostly play-directs.
+In 1999 he founded his own chamber orchestra, the Cappella Andrea Barca.

 Video & Audio

 29 Aug 18 BACH The Well-Tempered Clavier, Book II BBC Proms Royal Albert Hall

 “Schiff found new energy and clarity, always offering his audience a string through the musical maze.”

 “Here was all of life, and it was exhilarating, confronting and, ultimately, consoling – a musical meditation for our troubled times.”

 04 Jul 18 Schiff's Surprise Orchestra of the Age of Enlightenment Queen Elizabeth Hall, Southbank Centre